r3c4ll/docker-tests/doc/install-github-action-runner.md

     # Last step, run it!
     $ ./run.sh

-Be sure to replace YOUR_USERNAME, YOUR_GITHUB_REPOSITORY and YOUR_RUNNER_RESISTRATION_TOKEN with the proper values (In the ./config.sh --url "https://github.com/YOUR_USERNAME/YOUR_GITHUB_REPOSITORY" --token "YOUR_RUNNER_RESISTRATION_TOKEN" line).
+Be sure to replace YOUR_USERNAME, YOUR_GITHUB_REPOSITORY and YOUR_RUNNER_RESISTRATION_TOKEN with the proper values (In the line "./config.sh" is executed).
 The instructions on the Github website must shows the right values.

 #### Using your self-hosted runner